Imran Junaidi: Mountaineering

+Little Trango

-In July 2014 he successfully climbed "Little Trango", a 5,445 m granite tower in the Trango group in the Karakoram mountains.
+In July 2014 he successfully climbed "Little Trango", a 5,445 m granite tower in the Trango group in the Karakoram range.
 On reaching the base camp, he along with his two climbing partners Usman Tariq and Owais Khattak spent three days transporting gear to the high camp at 4,800 m at the base of the tower.
 He and Usman started on the southwest side of the formation but reached a dead end and had to traverse right to join the American route on the south face.
 In total, the duo climbed 250 m at 5.10d A0 in two days.
 Imran Junaidi lead all the nine pitches and they decided to name the route "Eid Mubarak".